x186k/deadsfu.com.old/INDEX.md

 ### - Remarkably Easy

 We want DeadSFU to be super easy to use.
-We go to great lengths to achieve this.
-Let us know how we are doing.
+We've gone great lengths to achieve this.

 ### - Massively Scalable